pau1ie/CuriousDBA/content/post/GnuPGCache.md

 This can be done by changing the configuration in `gpg-agent.conf`.
 The entries in this file is the same as the long form command line options but without the leading double dash.
+On my linux box, I created this file is in `~/.gnupg`.

 The options to set are [default-cache-ttl](https://www.gnupg.org/documentation/manuals/gnupg/Agent-Options.html#index-default_002dcache_002dttl)